-Jannik Sinner continued his impressive run of form at the Cincinnati Open this year, beating Adrian Mannarino 6-4, 7-6(4) in a rain-interrupted match.
-The defending champion suffered power and fire alarm problems in the third round.
+Jannik Sinner continued his impressive run of form at this year's Cincinnati Open, beating Adrian Mannarino 6-4, 7-6(4) in a rain-interrupted match.
+In the third round, the defending champion's match suffered from electrical and fire alarm problems.
 Sinner is one step closer to defending his title and winning his first ATP Masters 1000 title of the season.

 Despite not being at his best, Sinner still showed dominance over the French player.
 The match was interrupted for nearly 3 hours due to rain at the beginning of the second set.
 In a tense opening set, the ATP No. 1 created a breakthrough moment when he came back from 2-4 down, with a decisive backhand from deep in the court after clearing a strong Mannarino smash.